benfrancis/webthings-documentation/gateway-user-guide.md

 Currently there is no specific smartphone application for the gateway, but you can load your unique gateway url into a smartphone browser application and save it to your home screen, which makes it work just like any other application.

-If you use Mozilla's tunneling service, your gateway url will be of the form `[your_subdomain].mozilla-iot.org`.
+If you use the WebThings Cloud tunneling service, your gateway url will be of the form `[your_subdomain].webthings.io`.

 We recommend that you **bookmark** the web address on all devices that you have access to from home.
 It is also handy to save your WebThings Gateway as a **web application on the home screen** of your phones and tablets.